 A Great Way to Open

-McBroom started the show with the song “Eggs,” co-written with Brourman, a hysterically funny ditty that asks the question, “how do you want your eggs?” instead of “do you want to spend the night we me?”
+McBroom started the show with the song “Eggs,” co-written with Brourman, a hysterically funny ditty that asks the question, “How do you want your eggs?” instead of “Do you want to spend the night with me?”
 What a twist.

 It only got better from there.
 McBroom mentioned she grew up in Texas, a place not like the bright lights of New York City.
 She was thrilled to be able to perform, she said, after being secluded during the COVID pandemic and singing her song “End of Isolation,” co-written with Brourman.